Bartvds/buffo/README.md

 });
 ````

+(note this stdin/stdout example is blocking on Linux, so from inter-process stream better use net or file-descriptor streams)

 ## Speed & reliability

-Performance unclear, varies a lot per data type.
+Performance fair but unclear, varies a lot per data type.
 Reliability unproven but hopeful.

-If you need maximum speed and don't need the fancy types use good ol' JSON.parse or if you can use native dependencies consider use msgpack.
+If you need maximum speed and don't need the fancy types use good ol' line separated JSON.

 ## Todo

-- Optimise more, verify more v8 acceleration.
-- Review statemachine for symmetric encode/decode speed.
+- Look into statemachine for decoder.
+- Verify and expand more v8 optimisations.
 - Extract optimiser workbench to own project.